 4. Seize the opportunity for bold lighting.

 If you're worried about pulling off a bold light fixture, such as a statement-making chandelier, just keep the rest of your kitchen simple, à la this design by Pivot Interiors.
-You can incorporate neutral colors and varying textures as well, without risking the space looking over-the-top.
+You can incorporate a neutral color scheme and varying textures as well, and still not go over-the-top.

 6. Consider open shelving.

 Modern kitchens, like this custom design by Kuchen, don't all need to have plain, white cabinets.
-This open shelving is stunning, and simply put, just something unexpected.
-There are so many ways to style open shelving and it's a great way to display your favorite pieces.
+The floor-to-ceiling open shelving idea seen here is stunning and unexpected.
+There are so many ways to style shelving, not to mention it's also a great way to display your favorite culinary pieces.

 7. Match your island to your backsplash.

-If you have a kitchen centered around an island, why not try something unexpected?
+If you have a modern cook space that is centered around an island, why not try something unexpected?
 Consider giving your backsplash the same treatment.
 The simple, clean backdrop of an all-white kitchen allows you to pull off this matchy-matchy look mastered by Travis Walton Architecture.

 Even though your kitchen design might be simple, that doesn't mean that you can't throw in exciting pieces of decor, such as geometric counter stools and show-stopping pendant lights.
-This one is a super easy switch-up with big impact.
+This culinary space by Jeff Schlarb is a super easy switch-up that makes a big impact.

 9. Pick an accent color.

 Break up all the neutrals with a splash of color.
 A light blue backsplash, like the one captured by Chibi Moku in this modern kitchen, adds just enough contrast to keep things interesting.
-You can also incorporate color into your accessories, lighting, or cabinetry.
+You can also incorporate color with your accessories, lighting, or cabinetry.

 10. Go for black and white.

-Why not go for a black and white look?
+Why not go for a black and white look in your kitchen?
 You can subtly incorporate the ebony hue with the shelving, hardware, faucet, and even the toe kick of your cabinets, while still keeping that crisp white look we all know and love.